data-altinn-no/dan-cli/README.md

 # Requirements
 To use data.altinn.no and this client you will need the following
 1. A subscription key for the data.altinn.no API.
 A subscription key can be obtained at [data.altinn.no/](https://data.altinn.no/).
 For access to be granted you must describe how you intend to use the data obtained from data.altinn.no and which data-sets you request access too.
-2. An enterprise certificate or a JWT token from Maskinporten.
+2. Configure a client in Maskinporten.
+In order to get a Maskinporten access token, you will need a Enterprise Certificate
     - An Enterprise Certificate is a certificate that includes the organization number for your organization.
 Your organization must be registered in the Norwegian Entity Registry (Enhetsregisteret).
-A valid         enterprise certificate can be ordered from Buypass or Comfides
+A valid enterprise certificate can be ordered from Buypass or Commfides
     - Maskinporten is a solution that guarantees the identity of entities exchanging data.
 It is the preferred method for machine to machine authentication [Information in Norwegian](https://samarbeid.digdir.no/maskinporten/maskinporten/25).
 3. Net Core 3.1 (or later) SDK or Visual Studio 2019